white07S/cross-validation/README.md

-# Cross validation in Finance and Quantitative models
+# Cross validation of volatility measure and its drawback based on performance analysis
 # Volatility:
 Volatility is a statistical measure of the dispersion of returns for a given security or market index.

 Cross validation based on different volatility measure.
 # 1.Garman Klass Volatility
 Garman and Klass assumed that the process of price change is a process of continuous diffusion (geometric Brownian motion).
 However, this assumption has several drawbacks.
-The method is not robust for opening jumps in price and trend movements.
 ![image](https://user-images.githubusercontent.com/58583011/169019846-ab80f756-fd3f-4cc1-94e6-1fa1150fdb98.png)

 # 2.Parkinson Volatility